 A Saratoga Native, Susan Lee, Designs & Creates the Floral Winner's Blanket Presented at the Travers

-If you’ve ever been to Travers Day at the Saratoga Race Course, you now it is one of the most popular races of the season!
+If you’ve ever been to Travers Day or Whitney Day at the Saratoga Race Course, you know these races are some of the most popular of the season!
 You also know that the winner of these races receives a floral blanket, a beautiful, hand-made blanket made of over a thousand carnations.

 Did you know that the winner's blanket is made right here in Saratoga?
 Yes!
 Susan Lee, a Saratoga native, has been creating the floral blanket that is presented to the Travers winner.
 Since then, she has also been commissioned by Marylou Whitney to create the floral blanket for her namesake race, The Whitney Stakes.

 Not only has Lee been designing and creating these blankets for over 18 years, but she also is responsible for bringing the tradition to the Saratoga Race Course.
 Read on to learn more about how she got started.

 1 ) How did you get started making the floral winner's blanket?